PacemakerX/MONTHLY_CHALLENGE/README.md

 - **Visual Studio Code**: Primary code editor with GitHub Copilot integration.
 - **Git**: Version control and collaboration.
-- **SQLite**: Lightweight database for development and testing.

 ## ❓ Why Monthly Challenges?

-The **Monthly Challenges** project was created to encourage users to take on small, manageable challenges that can lead to significant personal growth over time.
+The **Monthly Challenges** project was created to encourage me to take on small, manageable challenges that can lead to significant personal growth over time.
 Whether it's starting a new habit, learning a skill, or simply reflecting on the past month, this application provides a structured way to stay motivated and engaged throughout the year.

 ## Link to the Repository: